Rafaelsarg/bachelor-thesis/README.md

 These scripts handle fine-tuning and inference for large language models (LLMs) like LLaMA 3, Mistral, or Phi, using QLoRA and Hugging Face PEFT for efficient training.
 Fine-tuning adapts pre-trained LLMs for dietary topic (`cluster`) or safety classification (`safety`) tasks, while inference generates predictions using the fine-tuned models.

+⚠️ **Hugging Face Token**: Make sure to obtain your Hugging Face access token and insert it into the config files as described at the beginning of this README.

-⚠️ **Important**: Fine-tuning for safety classification can take 10–24 hours, while dietary topic classification takes 1–3 hours, depending on parameters.
+⚠️ **Important**: Fine-tuning for safety classification can take 10–40 hours, while dietary topic classification takes 1–3 hours, depending on parameters.
 Large batch sizes may cause memory errors due to insufficient VRAM.

 ## 🧪 Weights & Biases (W&B) Logging